ministryofjustice/staff-identity-idam-observability/docs/runbooks/azure_env_setup.md

 ## Set Managed Identity permission

 Go to Enterprise applications and find your App Registration.
 Assign the role Directory Reader to your Managed Identity to allow it to read all app registration details.

+We set this manually rather than through code, meaning we do not give the pipeline a higher set of permissions.